Serum Free Light Chain Assay

 Frequently Asked Questions (FAQs)

-A blood test measuring free light chains in the blood.
+A blood test measuring free light chains in serum.

-To diagnose and monitor conditions like multiple myeloma.
+To diagnose and monitor conditions like multiple myeloma and other plasma cell disorders.

 What are free light chains?